x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 ### Duplicate journal report scenarios in a hybrid Exchange environment
 In a hybrid Exchange environment, the following scenarios are known to result in duplicate journal reports and these are considered by design:

->1.
-Cloud to Cloud: Any situations where email is forked will lead to duplicate journaling, such as:
+1. **Cloud to cloud**: Any situations where email is forked will lead to duplicate journaling, such as:

 >>>a.
 Transport chipping (too many recipients on the message).